Pa-Touche/Vaccineo/README.md

 ## Known errors

-- The reload on the dashboard (browser refresh: F5 / ctrl + r) the path is not properly loaded
+- Reloading the dashboard once connected fails but it's okay if you switch back and forth to the profile page.
-- Enter keyboard press fails in signup
+- Enter keyboard press fails in signup (but works on other places)

+## Type of tests

+- **Unit tests**
+- **Whitebox tests**: to check that all "attached" entities where properly deleted
+- **Spring Boot Tests**: allows to execute tests that load the Spring Boot contexts, not an integration test but for this application provides very similar safety.

 ## Requirements